-India basically is what you make of it and what you want it to be.
-If you like history, India has plenty of forts, ruins, palaces, battlefields and monuments.
-If you love beaches there are enough of those to satisfy the most avid sun worshipper.
-If adventure is your thing then head for Himalayas to trek, to drive or to climb.
-India is a place somehow gets into your blood.
+India is what you want it to be.
+If you like history, India has plenty of forts, ruins, palaces, battlefields and monuments; If you love beaches there are enough of those to satisfy the most avid sun worshiper; If adventure is your thing then head for Himalayas to trek, to drive or to climb.
+India as a place somehow gets into your blood.
 You cannot simply see it, you have to experience it.
 And the best way to experience it is to stay with locals.
-While staying at a homestay, you come to learn their life, culture, traditions and taste their food.
+While staying at a homestay, you get to experience their life, culture & traditions and taste their food.
 Homestays are mostly social and informal settings where interaction with your hosts and co-travelers give you an immersive experience.

 The concept of homestays in India has gained immense popularity especially in South and North-East parts of India.
-Places like Kerala, Ladakh, Sikkim, Arunachal, Meghalaya, Spiti in upper Himachal and Uttarakhand provide homestays in really off-beat locations and also where there is no hotel available.
+Places like Kerala, Ladakh, Sikkim, Arunachal, Meghalaya, Spiti in upper Himachal and Uttarakhand provide homestays in remote locations, even where there is no hotel available.

-Homestay of India is a meeting place for travelers from across the world who wishes to explore India while living with locals.
+Homestays of India is a meeting place for travelers from across the world who wish to explore India while living with locals.
 We offer authentic, handpicked and well-crafted homestays where you are never a client but a guest.

 These are one of the best located homes in the locality with beautiful surroundings and friendly hosts

 Hosts are professionally trained by us to make your stay an unforgettable Experience.

 They are known to us for years and we have lived here multiple times.

 They are environment friendly and support the concept of responsible eco-friendly tourism